JonHautz9/Capstone/README.md

 This project was developed by my Capstone group for our Capstone class, CSCI 4970, at the University of Nebraska at Omaha.

-This project was presented at the PKI Student Capstone & Research Conference on April 28, 2017.
+It was presented at the PKI Student Capstone & Research Conference on April 28, 2017.
 It was a collaboration with the University of Nebraska Medical Center to create a virtual environment using the Unity3D game engine and interfaced with Delsys Trigno devices.

 # Authors / Github